SE-homework-group-5/CSC510_HW2b_group5/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/0/0d/PascalTriangleAnimated2.gif)

 Fibonacci is extremely interesting if you like cool math features.
-Do check out the repo if you want to learnsomething new and amazing!!!
+Do check out the repo if you want to learn something new and amazing!!!